xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-007.md

 ### Switch locale {#switch-locale}

-This website is built using Vitepress.
+This website is built using VitePress.
 You can find a language switch component in the top-right corner.

 ```ts
 import { localized } from '@lit/localize';